 Hiring teams favour social media as a screening technique because it allows them to gain a deeper insight into who the candidate is beyond their CV.
 Many also use social media to make company and candidate comparisons whilst assessing company culture fit.

 Reviewing a person’s social media profile also helps recruiters understand the interests of the applicant.
-For example, do they pay attention to the area of work in which they are applying for?
+For example, do they pay attention to the area of work for which they are applying for?
 Do they follow or engage in industry trends?
 This can be a positive indication that for them it’s more than just a job and they are also knowledgeable in the area of work.

 Social media screening can also act as a validation mechanism for recruiters.
 Finding a potential candidate online can help legitimise their application.
 Proving they are a real person and the skills and experience they said they had, are true.
 This can be confirmed with social media platforms such as LinkedIn.
 By stating their previous roles and even receiving recommendations from previous employers.